 The best time to visit Sweden is in the summer months from June to August, when the days are long and warm and the open-air museums and restaurants are open.
-As summers are the most busy and expensive time to visit Sweden however, some travellers prefer to go in the spring or autumn, which are both very pleasant seasons and much less crowded.
+As summer is the most busy and expensive time to visit Sweden, some travellers prefer to go in the spring or autumn, which are both very pleasant seasons and are much less crowded.

 Become our Sweden Travel Expert